filipviz/move-docs/content/en/docs/Guides/what-is-a-treasury.md

 +++
 # Definition

-Treasuries are where digital assets are stored and can be managed from, where the assets are managed by more than one party, usually in the form of a multi-signature wallet.
+Treasuries are the combination of assets, either digital or physical, that are held, managed, and shared collectively by groups of people in distributed organizations, such as DAOs.

+# Details

+Treasuries in digitally-native organizations usually take the form of multi-signature wallets.
+However, the place where the assets are stored is technically irrelevant and could be in a bank account or some other account or ledger.

 Generally, treasuries are managed or directed by a group of people that own governance tokens that represent an amount of decision-making authority over a treasury’s assets.

-Similar to the concept of corporate treasuries in business, treasuries in Web3 are often referred to in DAO parlance, defining the place where the DAO’s assets are held and managed.

-However, the concept of a treasury in Web3 exists outside of DAOs as well.
-Treasuries are the building blocks of distributed organizations and groups of people who want to share assets, such as DAOs, co-ops, or collectives.
-They have the ability to interface with Web3 tools & DeFi.
+Treasuries are the backbone of distributed organizations and groups of people who want to share assets, such as DAOs, digital co-ops, or collectives.
+Treasuries that have assets stored on cryptographic wallets have the ability to interface with Web3 tools & DeFi.

-# Move Treasuries
+# Treasury Systems

-The Move platform provides treasuries that are programmable.
-They are akin to Web3-powered accounts that can receive funds and transparently and automatically distribute funds & digital assets (e.g., governance tokens) based on a set of rules.
-Tokens or NFTs that can be minted by the treasury system can represent given utilities or governance power over the treasury’s assets.
-The treasury can be managed by a distributed group of people using a treasury’s native token and/or NFTs through Web3 voting tools like [Snapshot](https://snapshot.org/), or eventually through the Move platform directly.
+## Definition

+Treasury systems are software systems that help to enhance or provide additional functionality to digital wallets (e.g., multi-sigs) in the management of a treasury.

+## Features

+Treasury systems help people better manage how their treasuries are funded and how funds and governance are distributed.
+They can also help provide greater trust because rules can be enforced by smart contracts, protecting stakeholders from scams or rug pulls.

+Treasury systems are still a new and emerging concept, pioneered by the [Juicebox Protocol](https://info.juicebox.money/dev/learn/overview).
+The general features that make up a treasury system include:

+* Control conditions surrounding treasury inflows and outflows
+* Set rules or conditions on how the treasury operates, enforced by smart contracts
+* Automated minting of tokens, such as governance tokens, based on a defined set of rules

 # Use-Cases

-Treasuries have been used to power:
+Treasuries and treasury systems have been used to power:

 * Decentralized grant giving entities & investment clubs
 * One-time or recurring fundraisers (e.g., non-profit, humanitarian aid fund)